WDAF-TV: Taft/Great American ownership

 In 1980, WDAF-TV replaced KBMA-TV as the television home of Kansas City Royals baseball under a five-year contract; the team sought the move because WDAF's signal went further than KBMA's.
 Under the deal, WDAF presented between 40 and 47 Royals games a year.
 The relationship between WDAF and the Royals was renewed for another three years, covering 1985 through 1987, followed by a five-year renewal covering 1988 through 1992 with an increase to 51 games per year.

 Taft in 1982 bought WDAF-TV a satellite uplink which was used for baseball and by the news department, and the station's news staff grew from 24 to 39 full-time employees, with Royals games providing a platform to promote the late newscast.
 During this time, WDAF-TV was separately home to a regional news bureau for the short-lived Satellite News Channel cable service.
 While the station's late news continued to rank third, WDAF-TV came on stronger in the early evening newscasts, particularly the 5 p.m. slot where it had been first to establish a news presence, and in 1985 it registered two consecutive ratings surveys in which it led at 5, 6, and 10 p.m.

 On October 12, 1987, an investment group led by Carl Lindner Jr. completed a hostile takeover of Taft Broadcasting from the Taft family, which had owned the company; the Taft Broadcasting name remained with the Taft family, and the reorganized firm became Great American Broadcasting Company.
-While, under FCC rules of the time, the transaction required Great American to divest itself of either its radio stations or its TV station in the Kansas City and Cincinnati markets where it had grandfathered operations, the company received a permanent waiver in 1989 to maintain its AM-FM-TV operations in each city.
+Due to the way the reorganization was structured, FCC rules of the time required Great American to sell either its radio stations or its TV station in the Kansas City and Cincinnati markets where it had grandfathered operations.
+However, Great American received a permanent waiver in 1989 to maintain its broadcasting clusters in each city.
 After the change, the station debuted a morning newscast in 1988, but WDAF-TV's evening news ratings slumped.
 In November 1989, it posted its lowest audience shares at 5, 6, and 10 p.m. of the entire decade, while KMBC-TV had become the new number-one with decade-long highs.
 The Royals departed after the 1992 season for independent station KSMO-TV (channel 62), which offered the opportunity to telecast more games; the 65 games a season to be carried by KSMO was more than WDAF-TV had ever offered in its 13-year tenure as the team's TV broadcaster.
 In its last year, WDAF-TV had especially strained to juggle the Royals and NBC programming: Johnny Carson's final nights of The Tonight Show and several NBA playoff games in 1992 were seen on a tape-delayed basis to accommodate baseball telecasts.